-Brave New World, by Aldous Huxley, is about a dystopian future world.
-In this world, people value pleasure more than freedom and individuality.
+Aldous Huxley’s Brave New World is about a dystopian future in which pleasure is valued more than freedom and individuality.

 They have limited intellectual pursuits.
-And people are limited to their planned roles.
+And people are limited in their planned roles.

 But some people are unhappy and question this new world.